-• · · · · · · · · · · · · · · · · · · · smaller reporting company, or an emerging growth g growth company" in Rule 12b-2 of the Exchange Larg ge accelerated filer $\boxtimes$ Accelerated filer Non -accelerated filer Smaller reporting company Emerging growth company accounting sta • / e by check mark if the registrant hection 13(a) of the Exchange Act. as elected not to use the extended transition pe eriod for complying with any new or revised financial Indicate l by check mark whet her the regi strant is a shell company (as defin ed in Rule 12b-2 of the Exchange Act).
-Yes □ No $\boxtimes$ As of No vember 19, 2021, th ere were22 4,956,059 shares of the registrant s common stock outstanding.
+Indicate by check mark whether the registrant is company.
+See the definitions of "large accelerated filer, 1 0 1 0 Large accelerated filer $\boxtimes$ Accelerated filer Non-accelerated filer Smaller reporting company Emerging growth company If an emerging growth company, indicate by check accounting standards provided pursuant to Section 13(a $\hfill\Box$ 0 s elected not to use the extended transition period for complying with any new or revised financial Indicate by check mark whether the registrant is a second vector $\square$ No $\square$ shell company (as defined in Rule 12b-2 of the Exchange Act).
+As of November 19, 2021, there were 224,956,059 shares of the registrant's o common stock outstanding.
 2